From policies and registration information to behavior management, these resources will help you as a grade school Trojan parent.

 Positive Behavior Interventions and Supports (PBIS) is a proactive systems approach to establishing the behavioral supports and social culture and needed for all students in a school to achieve social, emotional, and academic success.

 At Maroa-Forsyth, we want to minimize the risks of bullying, including cyberbulling.
 Please visit the Illinois Attorney General's Cyberbulling website to get tips and see the latest trends to keep your child safe.

-Response to Intervention (RtI) is a multi-tier approach to the early identification and support of students with learning needs.
+RtI is a multi-tier approach to the early identification and support of students with learning needs.
 RtI is a regular education initiative required by Federal law.
 All students are eligible to receive supplemental services and instruction based on the individual needs of the students.
-Read our Parents' Guide to RtI to learn more.
+Read our Parents' Guide to WIN time to learn more.